Modelica Assignment

 Practical Issues

-• While OpenModelica allows the creation of icons for your models, this is not required, necessary or encouraged for the given assignment.
+• While OpenModelica allows the creation of icons for your models, this is not required for the assignment.